-☐ Examine floor plans and maps for the school campus and surrounding neighborhood.

-such as: gas, sewer and power lines; chain link fences (electrical hazard); facilities containing toxic or radioactive material; water towers; multiple story buildings (vulnerable to collapse); transformers; balconies (which may fall from buildings); etc.
+- Examine floor plans and maps for the school campus and surrounding neighborhood.
+Determine primary and secondary exits for each room in the building.
+Consider factors such as: gas, sewer and power lines; chain link fences (electrical hazard); facilities containing toxic or radioactive material; water towers; multiple story buildings (vulnerable to collapse); transformers; balconies (which may fall from buildings); etc. - Designate each of the following in Assembly Area 1: Normal Evacuation (Fire Drill):

-(vullerable to collapse), transformers, barcollies (which may rail from buildings), etc.

-• Designate each of the following in Assembly Area 1: Normal Evacuation (Fire Drill):

-Command Post-Location of Incident Commander

-Access for emergency vehicles

-Triage Area

-Media Area

-Reunification Area

-Assembly areas (by grade level, team, etc.)

-• Designate each of the following in Assembly Area 2: 500+ Feet from the Building:

-Command Post-Location of Incident Commander

-Access for emergency vehicles

-Triage Area

-Media Area

-Reunification Area

-Assembly areas (by grade level, team, etc.)

-Place copies of floor plans and evacuation routes, highlighted as appropriate, in this

-section of the guide, and post throughout the building.
+Place copies of floor plans and evacuation routes, highlighted as appropriate, in this section of the guide, and post throughout the building.